Pharmacology Miscellaneous Neurological Condition Drugs #3

 - 2. Alteplase

-This answer is correct because alteplase (Activase), an IV injection of tissue plasminogen activator (tPA), is the gold standard for treatment of patients with ischemic stroke.
-Alteplase is a thrombolytic or “clot buster” administered to break up the blood clots in an ischemic stroke patient’s brain to restore blood flow and function of the brain.
+This answer is correct because alteplase (Activase), an IV injection of tissue plasminogen activator (tPA), is the gold standard for treatment of clients with ischemic stroke.
+Alteplase is a thrombolytic or “clot buster” administered to break up the blood clots in an ischemic stroke client’s brain to restore blood flow and function of the brain.

 - 3. Warfarin

 This answer is not correct because warfarin is used to prevent further blood clots from forming.
 Warfarin is given as prevention.
 It is not a thrombolytic, like alteplase, which eliminates existing blood clots.